ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/05-Machine-learning-in-Unity.md

 ## Overview of machine learning

-One way to implement a machine learning system is using "Neural Networks".
+One way to implement a machine learning system is using _Neural Networks_.
 This is the method enabled by Unity ML Agents.

 In this method, we train a neural network model (a "brain") that takes inputs (observations), processes them, and produces outputs (decisions).
 These outputs drive the actions of the AI characters in our game.